Reinventing the IoT Platform for Discrete Manufacturers

 Manufacturing has several unique challenges that are difficult to address with generic IoT platforms.

 Not only are there many distinct types of equipment—Lathes, Mills, Plastic Injection Molding, Stamping, Laser Cutters, Robotics—but depending on the mechanisms available for acquiring data from those systems, the data points can be diverse.
 To provide effective tools for analyzing that data across distinct systems, the data must be transformed into a common data model.

 Manufacturing equipment, and discrete manufacturing equipment in particular, is very complex.
 A machine is a large system of components that work in coordination, resulting in hundreds of distinct data points that change constantly.

-Depending on the application, there may be situations where it’s required to capture data at rates of 100Hz or 100KHz.
+Depending on the IoT application in manufacturing, there may be situations where it’s required to capture data at rates of 100Hz or 100KHz.
 Platforms consuming this must analyze data at multiple levels within the system to avoid sending and storing unnecessary data, when only the aggregate or computed result is sufficient.

 These systems must be capable of performing complex processing where it’s most appropriate—at both the edge and in the cloud.

 While some systems can provide value with low fidelity and high latency, certain IoT use cases require much more real-time data to be effective.
 Edge technology is required to process high volumes of data, make decisions in milliseconds or less, and act to potentially prevent damage to the machine or the work piece.